brnco/ucsb-src-microservices/README.md

 This document contains an overview of the various post-processing scripts we use here in the AVLab at UCSB.
-Please see AVLab Utility Software List & Installation Instructions for more info on the software used, dependencies, installation instructions, etc. The scripts described here build off of these software functionalities.
+Please see AVLab Utility Software List & Installation Instructions (on the wiki) for more info on the software used, dependencies, installation instructions, etc. The scripts described here build off of those software functionalities.

 #Intro
 We use the microservices structure here, which breaks down complicated programs and processing steps into small, discreet, modular scripts, which can then be daisy-chained to fit particular applications.

-for programs with .exe extensions you can simply type their full path into the cmd.exe window and they'll go for .py extensions, you need to have python installed, and you type python [path of python file] [arguments]
+To run these scripts, type python [path of python file] [arguments]

 #Configuration
 After cloning from the github repo, there are a couple of steps necessary to make these scripts go, on Windows.

-###The first is:
+###The first step is:
 set up a config file using the microservices-config-template.ini file found in the repo

 Move this file to C:/Users/[username]/